-The purpose of this Review is to examine temperature-induced structural remodeling of the ventricle in the hearts of selected fish species.
+The purpose of this Review is to examine temperature-induced structural remodelling of the ventricle in the hearts of selected fish species.
 We build upon excellent original work (i.e. Vornanen et al., 2005) and comprehensive reviews of cardiac plasticity in fish (e.g. Gamperl and Farrell, 2004).
-Importantly, here, we review changes in both the active and passive properties (see Glossary) of the fish heart following prolonged temperature change, and we discuss ways in which the remodeling preserves or improves function (physiological remodeling) and ways in which the remodeling may relate to dysfunction (pathological remodeling).
-Indeed, one of the interesting aspects of thermal remodeling in the fish heart is that it involves changes that are similar to those observed during both physiological and pathological remodeling in mammalian hearts (see Dorn, 2007; Keen et al., 2016; Klaiman et al., 2011; Klaiman et al., 2014).
+Importantly, here, we review changes in both the active and passive properties (see Glossary) of the fish heart following prolonged temperature change.
+We discuss ways in which the remodelling preserves or improves function (physiological remodelling) and ways in which the remodelling may relate to dysfunction (pathological remodelling).
+Indeed, one of the interesting aspects of thermal remodelling in the fish heart is that it involves changes that are similar to those observed during both physiological and pathological remodelling in mammalian hearts (see Dorn, 2007; Keen et al., 2016; Klaiman et al., 2011; Klaiman et al., 2014).
 We acknowledge that other aspects of fish heart function change with thermal acclimation, most notably the electrical properties.
-Pacemaker output can be reset (Aho and Vornanen, 2001; Ekström et al, 2016), due in part to temperature-related changes in electrical excitability, and ion channel densities and/or isoforms can change.
-Such changes vary between species, possibly related to life histories (Vornanen 2016; Badr et al, 2016).
+Pacemaker output can be reset, partly as a result of temperature-related changes in electrical excitability (Aho and Vornanen, 2001; Ekström et al., 2016).
+Electrical excitability itself is modulated by temperaturedependent shifts in ion channel densities and/or isoform switches which can vary between species and life histories (Vornanen, 2016; Badr et al., 2016).

-In this Review, we focus on ventricular remodeling, primarily in two species - rainbow trout and zebrafish.
-Cardiac remodeling in the trout has been extensively studied and, as a coldactive species, its heart develops robust cardiac outputs (see Glossary) across a range of temperatures.
-We also discuss recent work on cardiac remodeling in the zebrafish; a species that has become a popular model for understanding the development and regenerative capabilities of the vertebrate heart.
-With >30,000 extant species of fish (Nelson, 2006), the possible remodeling phenotypes are abundant.
+In this Review, we focus on ventricular remodelling, primarily in two species - rainbow trout and zebrafish.
+Cardiac remodelling in the trout has been extensively studied and, as a cold-active species, its heart develops robust cardiac outputs (see Glossary) across a range of temperatures.
+We also discuss recent work on cardiac remodelling in the zebrafish - a species that has become a popular model for understanding the development and regenerative capabilities of the vertebrate heart.
+With >30,000 extant species of fish (Nelson, 2006), the possible remodelling phenotypes are abundant.
 We do not attempt to cover all of these in this Review, however, we include key studies on other fish species such as tunas, cod, flat fish and carp, where appropriate.
-A key aim of this Review is to show how thermal remodeling of active and passive properties work together to preserve cardiac function across temperatures.
+A key aim of this Review is to show how thermal remodelling of active and passive properties work together to preserve cardiac function across temperatures.
 For this reason, we have divided the Review into three main sections, each addressing one of the ventricular phases of the cardiac cycle: diastolic filling, isovolumic pressure generation and ejection.
-Through this approach, we hope to illustrate the integrated and comprehensive nature of the thermal cardiac remodeling response.
+Through this approach, we hope to